pimsmath/onlinecourses2020/content/courses/2025-2026/applied-stochastic-analysis/index.md

 section_number: ''
 section_code: ''
 prerequisites:
+  - >
-  - Good upper level undergraduate or early graduate knowledge of
+    Good upper level undergraduate or early graduate knowledge of:
      - Probability
      - Linear Algebra
      - PDEs
      - ODEs
      - Prior experience with numerical analysis is helpful but not necessary

 abstract: >
   This course will introduce the major tools in stochastic analysis from an